Asbjoedt/CLISC/README.md

 # CLISC
 **Command Line Interface Spreadsheet Count Convert & Compare**

-A small Exe-program made in C#.
+A small Windows Exe program made in C#.
 It is as a hobby project.
 It might have use cases in digital archiving of spreadsheets.

 ## Program behavior
 **Count**